SRCF/docs/source/personal-accounts/soc-srcf-lists.rst

 Soc-SRCF-users
 ^^^^^^^^^^^^^^

-This contains *users* of the SRCF (which only applies whilst you have CUDN access, as per the Terms of Service), and receives messages from the sysadmins which are important to account holders, for example:
+This contains *users* of the SRCF (which only applies whilst you have an active shell account), and receives messages from the sysadmins which are important to account holders, for example:

 - urgent messages which require the attention of every SRCF user (e.g. security compromises) -- very infrequent, we hope!
 - rare but important system administrative information (e.g. terms of service changes) which affect all users